ansaldn/UoGACE/VisualMain/README.md

 <details><summary>Steps</summary>
 <p>

-If you allready know the RGB variables of the two colours you would like to track please skip to step...
+If you allready know the RGB variables of the two colours you would like to track please skip to step 6

 1. Open the webcam.
 2. Capture image using webcam or use Printscreen Keyboard Input to copy/save image.